21 Historical Places in Karnataka

 5. Bangalore – The Silicon Valley

-Before it became the Silicon Valley of India, it was already a focal point of politics, commerce, and trade in Karnataka.
-Bangalore is yet another notable mention in the list of historical places in Karnataka and has palaces, fort and lots of other places to visit.
-Bangalore offers a sneak peek into the political, cultural, traditional and religious history of the region.
-Apart from having an interesting history, the places in Bangalore are also a seat of modern and urban living.
+Before it became the Silicon Valley of India, Bangalore was already a focal point of Karnataka politics, commerce, and trade.
+Bangalore is another notable mention in the list of historical places in Karnataka, which includes palaces, forts, and many other places to visit.
+It offers a sneak peek into the region’s political, cultural, traditional, and religious history.
+Apart from having a fascinating history, the places in Bangalore also serve as seats for modern urban living.

 Places to Visit: Bangalore Palace, Tipu Sultan’s Summer Palace, National Gallery Of Modern Art, Vidhana Soudha

-Things to do in Bangalore: Explore forts, halls, memorial halls, palaces, gardens and other places; art galleries; museums; fine dining; boating and music concerts
+Things to do: Explore forts, halls, memorial halls, palaces, gardens and other places; art galleries; museums; fine dining; boating and music concerts

-Best Time to visit Bangalore: Bangalore can be explored throughout the year; but September to March is the best time.
+Best Time to visit: September to March is best throughout the year.

-How to reach Bangalore: Bangalore has an International Airport, railway station and fantastic road network connecting it with all the major parts of Karnataka.
-So, you can travel as per your preferences.
+How to reach: Bangalore has an international airport, railway station, and fantastic road network connecting it to all the major parts of Karnataka.

 6. Badami – Unique Rock Cut Temples